- Troubleshooting Repository Size

 For more information and general help on version control, see the following documents:

 You may get the error The project contains changes that have not been committed yet.
-Please commit first before attempting to merge again.
+Please commit first before attempting to merge again. when you feel there are no uncommitted changes.

 This happens due to line endings in CSS files not being handled properly.
 Thus, sometimes after reverting all changes or applying other version control operations, the css.map files show up in the Changes on Disk dialog box.
 To prevent the css.map being flagged as changed you can perform the following workaround:

-file in the \theme-cache folder of your application (if you have a Windows machine, make sure that a .txt extension is not applied by default). - Add the following content to the file:
+.gitattributes file in the \theme-cache folder of your application (if you have a Windows machine, make sure that a .txt extension is not applied by default).* text eol=lfFrom now on, Git will store the files with the correct line endings and this will not be seen as a change.

-file in those branches as well.
+.gitattributes file in those branches as well.

-Studio Pro communicates with Git repositories by two means: the LibGit2 library and the Git command line interface (Git CLI).
+Studio Pro communicates with version control Git repositories by two means: the LibGit2 library and the Git command line interface (Git CLI).
 LibGit2 provides a nice and clean repository object model that is in intensive use during local repository operations.
 However, it is not performant enough when it comes to communication with remote Git servers.
 This is when the Git CLI is used and Studio Pro switches to this client while performing fetch, pull, and push operations (that is why the Git for Windows package, which ships Git CLI to your computer, is an integral part of the Studio Pro installation).
 Therefore, any operation that requires transferring data to or from remote Git repositories, uses the Git CLI client.

 Unfortunately, Git for Windows is not synchronized with the system proxy settings by default, which means it may be tricky to integrate it into Studio Pro seamlessly.
-We are trying our best to provide integration as soon as possible but, as a workaround, you can configure the proxy settings directly by either overriding http_proxy, https_proxy, and all_proxy (for more information, see the Git documentation), or by setting the proxy URL in your local .git/config using the following commands:
+We are trying our best to provide integration as soon as possible but, as a workaround, you can configure the Git version control proxy settings directly by either overriding http_proxy, https_proxy, and all_proxy (for more information, see the Git documentation), or by setting the proxy URL in your local .git/config using the following commands:

 Configure the proxy settings: